(Richard E. Rubenstein, Harcourt Books, Harvest paperback edition, Orlando, Florida, 2000)

 In other words, the author was raised in a religion that explicitly teaches against Jesus' identity as the Messiah, his resurrection, his deity, and his ability to grant the forgiveness of sins to mankind, so the author was intellectually disposed against the central teachings of the Christian church before he ever contemplated writing a book about its 4th century doctrinal conflicts and its entanglement with the state.
-Much like atheistic scholars of religion, he is explaining those problems from the perspective of those who do not accept the divine origins of either the church or the New Testament (and, depending on which branch of Judaism to which he belongs, maybe not even the divine origins of the Old Testament).
-He believes the church and its doctrine to be instead merely human creations that have little or no continuity with whatever it was that the historical Jesus and his first disciples actually taught (which in their view can't really be known at this point anyway, since they discount most of the New Testament books as later creations of Christian communities defending varying and often conflicting views of Christian life and teaching), much less with God's true and real work on earth.
+Much like atheistic scholars of religion, he is explaining those issues from the perspective of those who do not accept the divine origins of either the church or the New Testament (and, depending on which branch of Judaism to which he belongs, maybe not even the divine origins of the Old Testament).
+He believes the church and its doctrine to be instead merely human creations that have little or no continuity with whatever it was that the historical Jesus and his first disciples actually taught (which in their view can't really be known at this point anyway, since they see the New Testament writings as creations of later Christian communities defending conflicting versions of who Jesus was), much less with God's true and real work on earth.
 In this view, the church's doctrine is seen as determined mainly by earthly religious, philosophical, and political forces; it is taken for granted that the Bible can't really be used as an authoritative standard of teaching that can determine the truth or falsehood of any given doctrinal claim in church history.

 I'm not saying that the author writes with conscious dishonesty or malice—I'm saying that he writes with the presuppositions entirely natural to his upbringing, education, and religion, and that the reader should take that fact into consideration.
 If that allowance is made, the reader can get much of historical value out of this book concerning church history during the period of the Arian controversy.